bats-core/bats-detik/README.md

 This simple assertion may fail sometimes.
 As an example, if you count the number of PODs, run your test and then kill the POD, they will still be listed, with the TERMINATING state.
-So, moest of the time, you will want to verify the number of instances with a given property value.
+So, most of the time, you will want to verify the number of instances with a given property value.
 Example: count the number of PODs with a given name pattern and having the `started` status.
 Hence this additional syntax.